venkatsaipalla/Comments-App/README.md

-In this project, i build a **Comments App** by applying the ReactJs concepts learned till now.
+In this project, i build a **Comments App** by applying the ReactJs concepts learned till now .

 # Live Link : https://comments.ccbp.tech/